 On my way to the bus-stop from Junkudo I dropped into the Tokyu Hands store to look at their New Year decorations.
 These are both elaborate and beautiful in Japan (as shown in the example above) and are hung on the front doors/entrances of shops and homes.
 They are mainly made of rice straw and fashioned into auspicious shapes with auspicious decorations added.
 Everything has a meaning.
 The decoration that caught my eye, not surprisingly, featured five colours.
 It was suggested it could be hung in the living room.

 On January 21st I discovered another reference to gogyo in a recently published and beautiful book on Japanese design, patterns and illustrations.
 The image shown below is part of a two page spread that introduces the ‘Roots of Japanese Color‘ (according to Google Translate).
 It appears that the 12 Level Cap and Rank System introduced by Prince Shotoku in 603 AD was based on the colours of gogyo (although at least once academic has questioned that!).
 These traditional colours are still used today.
-Prince Shotoku also introduced Buddhism to Japan and had a five (Buddhist) element pagoda built at Horyuji near Nara.
-Hence the Chinese and Buddhist elements were introduced to Japan at similar times and used together from the beginning.
-Elemental Japan.
+Prince Shotoku was the first great patron of Buddhism in Japan.
+His blending of Chinese and Buddhist influences set the scene for the interplay of these philosophies over the last 1400 years, including their different approaches to ‘the elements’.
+As noted in my introduction, it is a complex and fascinating story.

 So there you have it!
 A snapshot of gogyo in contemporary Japan over the 2018/2019 Christmas and New Year period.
-The hotel and ‘elementals’ are recent commercial enterprises tapping into an interest in the elements, one that has the potential to grow.
+The hotel and ‘elementals’ are recent commercial enterprises tapping into an interest in the elements in Japan, one that has the potential to grow.
 Before I get caught up in the detail again it’s time to share the gogyo story so far.